chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

        .. tag server_services_erchef

-       The **opscode-erchef** service is an Erlang-based service that is used to handle Chef server API requests to the following areas within the Chef server:
+       The **opscode-erchef** service is an Erlang-based service that is used to handle Chef Server API requests to the following areas within the Chef Server:

        * Cookbooks
        * Data bags